gvivster/wsl-friendly-file-path-copier/README.md

 ---

 I hope this script is useful to you and saves you time!
-Please feel free to give me feedback.
-And if you're happy enough to feel like buying me a beer via [my Ko-Fi page](https://ko-fi.com/gvguide), I'd love that and appreciate you very much!
--- Evie 🙂
+Please feel free to give me feedback or suggestions.
+And if you're happy enough to feel like buying me a beer via [my Ko-Fi page](https://ko-fi.com/gvguide), I'd appreciate it very much. -- Evie 🙂